pederz/Face-Image-Occlusions/README.md

 Extracted features from real samples (`features/real/`) and synthetic samples (`features/synthetic/`)

 :warning: The extracted features **MUST** start with an id followed by a delimiter and then a picture number, where the id is unique for each subject and each picture of the subject has its own number.
-Please see example of the biometric samples naming requirements in [:warning: biometric-samples-filename-standards](#filenames-of-biometric-samples-for-similarity-comparisons)
+Please see example of the biometric samples naming requirements in [Biometric Samples filename standards](#biometric-samples-filename-standards)

 ## Setup
 1. Open the script [similarity_comparison.ipynb](../main/similarity_comparison.ipynb) in JupyterLab: